Cerebellar nuclei and tracts

 Finally, this lobe coordinates both balance and eye movements.
 The labyrinths of the internal ear transmit their impulses via CN VIII (vestibulocochlear) to both the flocculonodular lobe and the vestibular nuclei of the medulla oblongata.
 The flocculonodular lobe also receives afferent fibers from the superior colliculus (paired, bilateral bodies posteroinferior to the pineal gland) and the striate cortex (part of the primary visual cortex; Brodmann 17 & 18) and then projects to the vestibular nuclei.

 The molecular layer is just deep to the pia mater and contains very few cells.
 The dendritic trees of the Purkinje cells extend into this area and interact with the axons of granule cells.
 Additionally, there are outer stellate and inner basket (stellate) cells present in this layer.
 These cells have an inhibitory effect on Purkinje cells, but are excited by parallel fibers of granule cells.

 Deep to the molecular layer is the Purkinje cell layer.
 It is the sole efferent pathway from the cerebellum and provides inhibitory impulses to both the vestibular and cerebellar nuclei.
 The Purkinje cells are excited by climbing fibers of the inferior olivary nucleus and parallel fibers of the granule cells.

-The deepest layer of the cortex is the granule cell layer, just superficial to the white matter.
+The deepest layer of the cortex is the granular layer, just superficial to the white matter.
 It houses the granule and Golgi cells.
 Granule cells are inhibited by Golgi cells, but are excited by mossy fibers (afferent branches of the pontocerebellar and spinocerebellar tracts).

 The fastigial nuclei are the most central pair of cerebellar nuclei and are associated with the vermis.
 They are found along the midline of the cerebellum just posterior to the roof of the 4th ventricle.
 After receiving spinocerebellar and labyrinthine afferents from the vermis, the fastigial nuclei project to the spinal cord (via the vestibular nuclei) and the ventral lateral thalamic nucleus.
 This pathway eventually goes to the precentral gyrus, which sends its efferent fibers to the proximal and trunk muscles for maintenance of balance.